Ebola Resources for Families

 If you have visited West Africa within 21 days, please notify a Children’s National team member when you check in.

 The world's largest Ebola outbreak in history was in 2014, and the situation is changing frequently.
-The CDC offers regular outbreak updates and an outbreak distribution map.
-We also encourage families to check with the CDC for the latest information.
+We encourage families to check with the CDC for the latest information, outbreak updates and outbreak distribution map.